what1s1ove/whatislove.dev/apps/whatislove-dev/src/articles/why-it-is-important-to-update-linters-and-how-to-do-it-right/index.md

 ---
 title: Why it is Important to Update Linters and How to Do it Right
-description: In the dynamic realm of development, linter updates are essential.
-Explore a gradual, enhanced config approach to seamlessly introduce rule updates, ensuring high coding standards without disrupting existing projects.
-Enhance your team's workflow with flexibility and efficiency.
+description: Enhance team workflow with gradual linter config updates, ensuring coding standards without disruption, fostering flexibility, and efficiency.
 date: 2024-02-05
 tags:
   - CI